Andrehatlo/andrehatlo.github.io/_pages/about.md

 ## On a personal note:

-I'm a 29 year old man who both loves a good laugh, having a good time and values my alone time.
+I'm a 29 year old man who both loves a good laugh, having a good time and values my time.

-At the moment I live in Drammen Norway with my girlfriend.
+At the moment I live in Drammen Norway with my bestfriend/girlfriend and Mini.

-I have a super funny thirty-five kilo, three year old boxer named **Mini**.
+I have a super funny 40kilo, three year old boxer named **Mini**.

 <img src="/assets/images/fam.jpg" alt="my family"/>